-To begin with, jaywalking enforcement, and traffic enforcement has generally been lax in L.A. since the outbreak of COVID 19.
+To begin with, jaywalking enforcement and traffic enforcement have generally been lax in L.A. since the outbreak of COVID-19.

 Here are some questions I will answer for you in the below article:

-There are traffic laws, and the jaywalking law could come in handy as a defense to a motorist in a negligent vehicular homicide case, or to mitigate damages under California’s pure comparative negligence regulations.
+There are traffic laws, and the jaywalking law could come in handy as a defense for a motorist in a negligent vehicular homicide case or mitigate damages under California’s pure comparative negligence regulations.

-In the end, I will include some bonus information about getting a confidential consultation from a premier persona injury attorney in Los Angeles, and forming an attorney-client relationship with the Ehline Law Firm.
+In the end, I will include some bonus information about getting a confidential consultation from a premier personal injury attorney in Los Angeles and forming an attorney-client relationship with the Ehline Law Firm.

-We will also cover obtaining money damages, handling insurance settlement negotiations, (Collecting money for medical bills, lost wages, and other financial losses).
+We will also cover obtaining money for damages and handling insurance settlement negotiations (Collecting money for medical bills, lost wages, and other financial losses).

 What Are the Law Enforcement Penalties Besides a Relatively Minor Infraction?

-The pedestrian will not have points added to his or her DMV driving record.
-This code section is valid in both residential and non-residential, commercial zones.
-Also, it’s true that some jaywalking pedestrians are hit by vehicles at traffic signals and on dark street corners as they cross the street from adjacent intersections.
+The pedestrian will not have points added to their D.M.V. driving record.
+This code section is valid in both residential and non-residential commercial zones.
+Also, in some jaywalking cases, vehicles hit pedestrians at traffic signals and on dark street corners as they cross the street from adjacent intersections.